ACTUARIAL STANDARD OF PRACTICE NO. 10

-This standard will be effective for professional services supporting the preparation of life insurance company financial statements applicable to fiscal periods ending on or after October 15, 2011.
+This standard is effective for actuarial services related to the preparation or review of insurance company GAAP financial statements applicable to fiscal periods ending on or after May 1, 2023.

 Section 2.
 Definitions

-The terms below are defined for use in this actuarial standard of practice and are intended to conform with authoritative GAAP guidance, where applicable.
+The terms below are defined for use in this standard and appear in bold throughout the ASOP.
+They are intended to conform with authoritative GAAP guidance, where applicable.